kubernetes-sigs/kubespray/docs/vars.md

 * *kubelet_make_iptables_util_chains* - If `true`, causes the kubelet ensures a set of `iptables` rules are present on host.

+* *kubelet_cpu_manager_policy* -  If set to `static`, allows pods with certain resource characteristics to be granted increased CPU affinity and exclusivity on the node.
+And it should be set with `kube_reserved` or `system-reserved`, enable this with the following guide:[Control CPU Management Policies on the Node](https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies/)

 * *kubelet_systemd_hardening* - If `true`, provides kubelet systemd service with security features for isolation.

   **N.B.** To enable this feature, ensure you are using the **`cgroup v2`** on your system.
 Check it out with command: `sudo ls -l /sys/fs/cgroup/*.slice`.
 If directory does not exist, enable this with the following guide: [enable cgroup v2](https://rootlesscontaine.rs/getting-started/common/cgroup2/#enabling-cgroup-v2).